Mach, Bogdanov, Nagarjuna and Rovelli

 The Darwin / Shannon / Wiener aspects are well trod in this space – not least by Dennett.
 A “systems engineering” (ie cybernetic) take on information patterns being fundamental to the processes of evolution, independent of specific biological or even physical embodiment.

-There’s no mention? of Whitehead.
-There’s one mention of Russell a couple for Wittgenstein and still more on the relationship to the logical positivists – The Vienna Circle – the Ernst Mach Society.
+There’s no mention of Whitehead.
+There’s one mention of Russell a couple for Wittgenstein and still more on the relationship to the logical positivists – the Ernst Mach Society (aka – The Vienna Circle).
 In fact, Carlo majors on Mach’s influence on Einstein and everyone else.
 Good to see Mach properly acknowledged so emphatically in a popular science work.

 “Mach is not a systematic philosopher … [and] yet I believe that the extent and depth of his influence on contemporary culture has been undervalued.”

-There’s also a lot more of “nothing new under the sun” in ideas already expressed by assorted Greeks, Anaximander, Empedocles and Democritus as well as Plato and Aristotle.
-Carlo has excellent end-note references to follow-up.
+There’s also a lot more of “nothing new under the sun” in ideas already expressed by assorted Greeks: Anaximander, Empedocles and Democritus as well as the obligatory Plato and Aristotle.
+Carlo also has excellent end-note references to follow-up.

 Aleksandr Aleksandrovic Malinovskiy (aka Bogdanov) is an enlightened advocate for Mach’s perspective in correspondence against the more dogmatic and absolutist Lenin.
 Oh, how the Soviet leader would have fit in with the Vienna Circle(!).
 Fascinating in itself, but Bogdanov was a lot more besides.
 He will need to be the subject of further research for me.
 (Reading never reduces the backlog of reading.)